UMASA Events 2020-2021

 The Isla Mujeres Ethnographic Field School specializes in community-based projects and trains students on how to conduct ethnographic research.
 Located on a small Mexican Caribbean island, much of the student research is focused on community needs per their request.
 We also encourage students to have their research align with the United Nations 2030 Sustainable Development Goals.
 This allows for the students to not only consider their research within the context of theory and previous research or how it can impact the local community, but also how it can be of service in a much larger global effort and context.
 Students from all levels are accepted into our programs, from undergraduate to post-doctorate.

-The main program is our 8-week long Advanced Methods course (June 5 to August 1) where students create a professional research proposal (using the Wenner Gren Foundation format) in advance of their arrival, conduct the research, and present their data in a professional conference-style format, as well as prepare academic journal-style articles intended for publication.
-This session also includes PADI Open Water Diver training and certification, dives observing the reefs and Sea Turtle mating season, swimming with Whale Sharks (and Giant Mantas), as well as a visit to Chichen Itza, Ek Balam, and a swim in an ancient underground cenote.
+The main program is our 8-week long Advanced Methods course where students create a professional research proposal (using the Wenner Gren Foundation format) in advance of their arrival, conduct the research, and present their data in a professional conference-style format, as well as prepare academic journal-style articles intended for publication.
+This session also includes PADI Open Water Diver training and certification, dives observing the reefs and Sea Turtle mating season, swimming with Whale Sharks (and Giant Mantas if we are lucky), as well as an overnight stay in the colonial town of Valladolid with visits to Chichen Itza, Ek Balam, and a swim in an ancient underground cenote.
+Although this course is 8 weeks "on the ground", we begin proposal development well in advance online so that the student is prepared as much as possible upon arrival.

 Osteology Research Laboratory Workshop - Odorheiu Secuiesc, Romania